How can we make maternity services safe, respectful and guided by the experiences of those who use it?

 Chaired by:

-Dr Claire Feeley, Senior Lecturer in Midwifery at King’s College London, specialising in normal birth, human rights frameworks in maternity care, and the sociocultural and political contexts shaping midwifery practice.
+Dr Claire Feeley, Senior Lecturer in Midwifery at King’s College London, specialising in physiological birth, human rights frameworks in maternity care, and the sociocultural and political contexts shaping midwifery practice.

 Speakers: